coinlab/bitcoin-docs/a-bitcoin-primer.md

 ### An Inflation Hedge for Long-term Savings

-Because the lifetime creation limited is 21M Bitcoins, it may be that they will be a good way to store long-term value as a hedge against inflation.
+Because the lifetime creation limit is 21M Bitcoins, it may be that they will be a good way to store long-term value as a hedge against inflation.
 This may be especially true for citizens of countries that are experiencing run-away inflation.
 If they can transfer their earnings to Bitcoins, they can be isolated